AkasshShah/ControlPatientIntake/README.md

 ####  APIR `"ReturnData"`

-`"ReturnData"` will be a list of arrays.
+`"ReturnData"` will have a list of arrays in a key `"patients"`.
 Each array will have the following keys:
  - patient_id
  - patient_first_name
  - patient_middle_name